TheMysteriousStar/Homebrew-Guide-WiiU-Update/wiiu/wiiubefore.rst

 What will I get by following this guide?
 ----------------------------------------

-This guide will give you the ability to run a custom (or patched) firmware of choice on a previously unmodified Wii U.
+This guide will go through the steps to Install Tiramisu on your unmodded Wii U

-There are 2 ways to accomplish this, you can either run a browser exploit everytime you reboot your Wii U or you can install Haxchi, a permanent exploit taking over a DS title.

-You can also install Coldboot Haxchi, **however** this guide will not guide you through that due to multiple issues that Coldboot Haxchi can cause.

 .. danger::